olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 The code below is our implementation of making the car move forward and backwards and, Steer left and right.

 ##### Move forward and backwards:
+This [document](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/17a4ca8d1c30c82ef0c9a77ac1d7830bf7b7c1d2/Week_8_Challenges/Ahmad/Car_Velocity_Code) shows the code which makes the car to move forward and backward in different speeds.
+It starts by letting the car to increase it speed from 0 to 5% of the full speed in the forward direction.
+After that, the car starts decreasing its speed to 0 again.
+Once the car speed reaches zero, the direction of the car changes to reverse.
+The car increases its speed to reach 5% of the full speed.
+Finally, the car decreases its speed to zero.

 ##### Steer left and right:
+This [document](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/17a4ca8d1c30c82ef0c9a77ac1d7830bf7b7c1d2/Week_8_Challenges/Ahmad/Car_Steering_code) shows the code which makes the car to steer right and left in different angles.
+It stars by moving from center to full right, then it steers in the other direction to reach the center position and the full left position.
+Finally, the car returns to its center position.